polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![Azure Stack dashboard screenshot](images/Hands-onlabstep-by-step-AzureStackimages/media/image88.png "Azure Stack dashboard")

-    > **Note**: This is the User portal where Contoso Finance will use to provision and manage their Azure Stack service.
+    > **Note**: This is the User portal Contoso Finance will use to provision and manage their Azure Stack service.

 17. Give it the name: **Production** and select the **PROD-Offer-1** and select **Create**.